nuvitekdev/SalesforceFrameworks/force-app/main/Government_Documents/Permit_And_Licensing/docs/System_Architecture_Guide.md

-# DOI Permits and Licensing System - Complete Architecture & Implementation Guide
+# Nuvi Permits and Licensing System - Complete Architecture & Implementation Guide

 ## Executive Summary

-This document outlines the comprehensive architecture for a next-generation DOI Permits and Licensing application built on Salesforce platform.
+This document outlines the comprehensive architecture for a next-generation Nuvi Permits and Licensing application built on Salesforce platform.
 The system transforms the current 30+ day APD processing timeline into an AI-enhanced, streamlined workflow that significantly reduces Time-to-Delivery (TTD) while ensuring full regulatory compliance.

 ## System Overview